hashicorp/terraform-provider-google/website/docs/r/logging_billing_account_sink.html.markdown

 * `filter` - (Optional) The filter to apply when exporting logs.
 Only log entries that match the filter are exported.
     See [Advanced Log Filters](https://cloud.google.com/logging/docs/view/advanced_filters) for information on how to write a filter.

+* `description` - (Optional) A description of this sink.
+The maximum length of the description is 8000 characters.

+* `disabled` - (Optional) If set to True, then this sink is disabled and it does not export any log entries.

 * `bigquery_options` - (Optional) Options that affect sinks exporting data to BigQuery.
 Structure documented below.